ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 <img alt="SpringBoot" src="{{ '/img/2018-08-06-Kickstarter-Trajectory-2018-Summer/be-course.png' | prepend: site.baseurl }}" class="image fit">

 ### Microservices
-This course gave a brief overview of the microservices architecture.
+[Tim Ysewyn](/author/tim-ysewyn) and [Kevin Van Houtte](/author/kevin-van-houtte) gave a brief overview of the microservices architecture.
 We learned when this is best applicable.
 This can be applied when there is a monolith that is responsible for multiple different tasks.
 It could be better in that case to split off these different tasks into multiple microservices.